Phosphate-mining production is expected to grow by 2 percent through 2020. Find out which countries produced the most phosphate last year.

-Egypt’s phosphate production remained unchanged in 2016 from the previous year.
-The country will gain a new phosphate plant in 2018.
-According to the US Geological Survey, Egypt’s phosphate reserves now sit at 1.2 billion MT.
+Egypt’s phosphate-mining production remained unchanged in 2017 from the previous year.
+The country will gain a new phosphate plant at an unannounced date this year.
+According to the US Geological Survey, Egypt’s phosphate reserves now sit at 1.3 billion MT.

 Mine production: 4 million MT

-In contrast, Israel saw a slight rise in phosphate production last year; it also has slightly greater reserves than Tunisia.
-Israel Chemicals (NYSE:ICL) is one of the major firms involved in fertilizer production in the country.
+Israel saw a slight rise in phosphate-mining production last year, and has slightly greater reserves than Tunisia.
+Israel Chemicals (ICL) (NYSE:ICL) is a major firm involved in fertilizer production in the country.

 Don’t forget to follow us @INN_Resource for real-time news updates!